LizDominguez/Quote-Generator/README.md

 It is a satire and does not reflect my political opinion.

 Features:
-* generates random quotes/lyrics
+* Generates random quotes/lyrics
-* tweets the quote on the screen with credit to original author
+* Tweets the quote on the screen with credit to original author